Skip to Content

 The hector’s dolphins are highly sociable creatures that form strong attachments with other members of their group.
 Because there aren’t many left in the wild, hector’s dolphin is endangered and should be protected.

 The restricted range of their habitat, together with the deterioration of environmental conditions in areas they inhabit, makes them vulnerable.
-Hector’s dolphins are found throughout the world but prefer tropical seas.
+Hector’s dolphins are found only in New Zealand’s coastal waters, not worldwide, and inhabit cool temperate seas rather than tropical ones.
 Hector’s dolphins are highly sociable creatures that form close relationships with other group members.

 Ties between members of different species are especially tight among Hector’s dolphins.